sasagawa888/nprolog/document/PARA.md

 The child process can receive instructions from the parent process via a thread during the proof process.
 The commands are as follows: 0x11 for stop, 0x12 for pause, and 0x13 for resume.
 When the child process starts in network mode, it initializes this thread in advance.

+The parent process sends the string "999" to each child process to terminate the network mode.